openvinotoolkit/openvino/samples/python/classification_sample_async/README.md

 This sample demonstrates how to do inference of image classification models using Asynchronous Inference Request API.
 Models with only 1 input and output are supported.

-The following Inference Engine Python API is used in the application:
+The following Python API is used in the application:

 | Feature            | API                                                                                                                                                                                                                       | Description               |
 | :----------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | :------------------------ |